wotakumoe/wotaku/docs/guides/manga/opds.md

 ## Optimizing files using KCC

-If you prefer using Kindle/Kobo reader for reading manga rather than the KOReader one, you should optimize the files before transfering them to your device or adding it to your library.
+If you prefer using Kindle/Kobo reader for reading manga rather than the KOReader one, you should optimize the files before transferring them to your device or adding it to your library.
 We'll use [**KCC**](https://github.com/ciromattia/kcc) for that.

 1. Install KindleGen [as KCC stands depending on your OS](https://github.com/ciromattia/kcc?tab=readme-ov-file#kindlegen)
 2. [Install KCC](https://github.com/ciromattia/kcc?tab=readme-ov-file#downloads)